 While we can’t get into the mind of the white collar criminal, we can take a closer look at high-profile individuals who have perpetrated massive fraud at corporations and instances of fraud identified in practice, as well as some research, to help is identify a pattern of similar behavioral elements common to white-collar crooks and cultural elements common to their environments.

 Boards and Audit Committee members this is a public service announcement.
-You should be really digging in and asking why
+You should be really digging in and asking why an investigation was shut down.
+That is all!

 Today’s fraudster is clever and operates in an environment ripe for criminal activity.
 Economic unrest